 What does it mean to be meaningfully engaged?

 Meaningful engagement is hard to define with precision, as each instance will be different depending on the individuals involved and the activity being considered.
 It is tempting to say that one can recognize meaningful engagement when one sees it, but one side may believe they have achieved this standard at the same time that the other side thinks things are just beginning.
 Nonetheless, we can identify some characteristics of meaningful engagement that help show what should be expected and how one can recognize if one is on the right path.

 Meaningful engagement is, at heart, a conversation.
-A conversation that can only include safe, easy topics does not suggest a robust relationship among equals, but instead an awkward interaction based on uncertainty if not suspicion.
+A conversation that can only include safe, easy topics does not suggest a robust relationship among equals, but instead an awkward interaction based on uncertainty, if not suspicion.
 A conversation that is open and honest, on the other hand, is a good sign that the relationship is based on mutual respect and a desire to understand each other’s point of view.
 Few people are likely to agree on everything, but it is important to acknowledge areas of disagreement and to decide if they are significant enough that they need to be resolved before further action is taken.
 Problems that cannot be resolved when the pressure is off are unlikely to reach a satisfactory outcome when everyone is under great stress, as may occur later in a project if difficult decisions are deferred.
 Establishing a way to communicate effectively is thus essential.

 For any projects and activities lasting more than a brief period, meaningful engagement will include continuity.
 Even short-duration interactions can and should include a follow-up conversation, to share results or simply to say thank you.
 The relationships that are established at the beginning will continue, in one form or another, and are likely to evolve.
-It is difficult if not pointless to try to anticipate every possible scenario during the course of a project.
+It is difficult, if not pointless, to try to anticipate every possible scenario during the course of a project.
 Instead, changes and challenges must be dealt with as they arise.
 An on-going relationship is a good platform for resolving things.
 A relationship based only on the initial interactions and agreements is unlikely to have the depth and flexibility necessary to make adjustments easily.
 Thus, even if things are going smoothly, the opportunity to meet and discuss things is important to ensuring continuity and growth.

 In any endeavor, it is important to know who is accountable for what.
 Meaningful engagement can only happen if accountability is shared.
 Does everyone deliver on promises?
 Does everyone complete work on time?
 Does everyone agree who is responsible for what?
 Does everyone agree on the consequences of failing to deliver as promised?
 If one side fails to do what the other has expected, it likely reveals either poor communication at the outset or a lack of commitment once things got underway.
 If there is not a sense of equality, in that both sides have responsibilities and are committed to meeting them, then it is difficult to see that meaningful engagement has been achieved.
 This is not to say that the responsibilities are identical, merely that both sides understand and agree to them, including the consequences of failure.
 Then everyone will know what they need to do to hold up their end of the arrangement, to make sure the plan that is agreed upon is followed.